How to convert your foreign EU Blue Card into an Italian Blue Card

 * Provided by third-party professionals.

-The Italian Immigration Law provides for the conversion of a Blue Card issued in another EU State into an Italian Blue Card.
+The Italian Immigration Law provides for the conversion of a Blue Card issued in another EU Member State into an Italian Blue Card.
 Such conversion can be requested 18 months after the issuance of the foreign Blue Card, and is reserved for foreign nationals who hold a university degree equivalent to an Italian academic qualification.
-A national requesting the conversion must be employed as highly specialized worker receiving a minimum annual salary of € 25.000,00.
+A national requesting the conversion must be employed as highly skilled workers receiving a minimum annual salary of € 25.000,00.

 The foreign Blue Card to be converted grants direct access to Italy.
-Therefore, the non-EU worker is not required to apply for an entry visa with the Italian Consulate.
-This kind of residence permit falls under the “special cases” category and is reserved for foreign nationals who hold a university degree equivalent to an Italian academic qualification and who receive a job offer in Italy providing a minimum annual income amounting to € 25.000,00.
-Upon granting of the Italian Blue Card, the foreign worker must attend a free 10-hour civic education course (integration agreement) in Italy organized by the Ministry of the Interior.
+Therefore, the non-EU worker is not required to apply for an entry visa with the immigration office or the Italian Consulate.
+This kind of residence permit falls under the “special cases” category and is reserved for highly qualified foreign workers who hold a university degree equivalent to an Italian academic qualification and who receive a job offer in Italy providing a minimum annual income amounting to € 25.000,00.
+Upon granting the Italian Blue Card, the foreign worker must attend a free 10-hour civic education course (integration agreement) in Italy organized by the Ministry of the Interior.
 The foreign national can choose the language of the course.

 The first Blue Card can have a 1-2 year’s duration and is renewable.
 The holder of said Card is granted free access to Italian healthcare and to education for his/her children.
 Upon reaching of the retirement age, he/she will be entitled to the Italian pension.
-After 5 years of residence permit, the foreign national can convert his/her Italian Blue Card into a long-term resident’s EU residence permit (formerly known as residence card), i.e. a permanent residence permit.
+After 5 years of residence permit, the foreign national can convert his/her Italian Blue Card into a long-term resident’s EU residence permit (formerly known as residence card).
 For the purpose of calculating said 5 years, the foreign Blue Card is taken into account.

 The procedure begins with the request of conversion of a foreign Blue Card into an Italian Blue Card to the relevant Prefecture.
 Upon assessment of the requirements, the Prefecture grants (or denies) the Nulla Osta, after which the applicant can formalise the employment relationship in Italy and request the Italian Blue Card.
 The conversion of a foreign Blue Card into an Italian Blue Card procedure consists of 4 steps.